FeruzTopalov/spoke/README.md

 GPS module provides NMEA-0183 stream at 9600 baud.
 Microcontroller process the stream using DMA and parse it.
 Fields being extracted are RMC, GGA, GSA, GSV.
 Those give us information about time, date, latitude, longitude, speed, course, altitude, satellites in view and in use, navigation mode and validness of data.

 GPS module also provides time synchronization signal - PPS.
-It is used as a time reference for the transmitting and receiving radio packets inside a current group of devices.
+It is used as a time reference for transmitting and receiving radio packets inside a current group of devices.
 Each group operates at the specific frequency channel, the way like regular radios.
 Each device in a group has unique predefined number from 1 to 5, so there are 5 members in a group maximum.
 Spoke uses TDMA technique to give channel access for each group member, so the device number corresponds to the time-slot occupied by device.
 There is a 900 ms timer which starts counting from the rising edge of the PPS pulse.
-Within this time NMEA is collected and parsed, the positional data of the device is prepared.
-Then, depending on the device number and current second of the time either RX or TX takes place.
+Within this time the NMEA data is collected and parsed, the positional data of the device is prepared.
+Then, depending on the device number and current second of the time, either RX or TX takes place.
 Valid active seconds for RX/TX are 0, 2, 4, 6, 8 for devices 1 to 5 respectively.
 Repeat occurs every 10, 30 or 60 seconds depending on settings.